Recognition & Compliance

 • Online-only disclosure without connection to external databases

-This makes Proofbox the most legally rigorous and cost-effective defensive publishing platform on the market – while dessimination of the invention ist curbed.
+This makes Proofbox the most rigorous and cost-effective defensive publishing platform on the market.

-Can a Proofbox disclosure be used to prove innovation ownership in legal disputes?
+Can a Proofbox disclosure be used to prove innovation ownership in disputes?

 Does using Proofbox weaken my IP position?